LAND FOR LIFE

 Our Land for Life project forms part of WWF’s wider work in the southern Kenya, northern Tanzania region, spanning from Lake Victoria to the Indian ocean.

 Stretching between the national parks of the Mara-Serengeti and Amboseli-Kilimanjaro are vast community lands that provide vital habitat and movement routes for wildlife known as ‘wildlife corridors’.
-Our Land for Life project will cover 8,423 km² of these precious landscapes including the Loita forest in Kenya and Lake Natron in Tanzania.
+Our Land for Life project covers 8,423 km² of these precious landscapes including the Loita forest in Kenya and Lake Natron in Tanzania.
 These areas include grassland savannahs, dense forests and freshwater systems, which are critical for both people and wildlife.

-The project site has many important wildlife corridors, essential for species such as elephants, lions, leopards, wild dog and wildebeest to move across this landscape, following traditional migration routes and dispersal patterns.
+The project site has many important wildlife corridors, essential for species such as elephants, lions, leopards, cheetah, wild dog and wildebeest to move across this landscape, following traditional migration routes and dispersal patterns.

 For further information please visit our FAQ page.